chaincodelabs/research-site/research-intro.md

 Bitcoin must operate securely in an adversarial environment while remaining permissionless.
 Its [design philosophy](https://github.com/bitcoin-dev-philosophy/btcphilosophy) emphasizes security and decentralization.
-These design requirements define how Bitcoin development is structured.

-Bitcoin development is conservative.
-The protocol is difficult to change.
+Therefore, Bitcoin development is conservative, and the protocol is difficult to change.
 This is especially true for consensus-critical code in [Bitcoin Core](https://github.com/bitcoin/bitcoin).
 Other aspects of the Bitcoin Core codebase, such as P2P networking, are more open to change.
 The same applies to complementary protocols of the Bitcoin stack, such as the Lightning Network.